mindaiworks/.github/profile/README.md

 </p>

 ## About Us
-Mind AI is developed by a professional team of over 50 members, who cover areas such as AI research, knowledge engineering, and system development.
-We are dedicated to systematizing deductive reasoning and creating the next generation of explainable and reasoning-capable AI infrastructure.
+Mind AI is a team dedicated to the research and development of AGI, focusing on integrating reasoning, knowledge and learning capabilities, and exploring the future of universal artificial intelligence.

 ## Contact Information
 mindaiworks@gmail.com